How to Become a Dental Hygienist: Careers and Education Tracks

 Accredited Dental Hygiene Schools

 Determining which dental hygiene school to enroll in is often an exercise in comparing program criteria.
-You’ll consider which ones offer flexible schedules, affordable tuition and respected professors.
+In order to fully learn how to become a dental hygienist, you’ll need to consider which ones offer flexible schedules, affordable tuition and respected professors.
 Be sure to add accreditation to your checklist.

 Attending an accredited dental hygiene school is necessary to become licensed in your state.
 The Commission on Dental Accreditation (CODA) reviews a school’s course descriptions, objectives, learning experiences and curriculum content, among other things.
 This process ensures a school meets high standards and students can rest assured they’re receiving a valuable education.